tatumio/tatum-php/docs/Api/BNBBeaconChainApi.md

 <h4>5 credits per API call.</h4>

- <p>Generate BNB account.
-Tatum does not support HD wallet for BNB, only specific address and private key can be generated.</p>
+ Generate BNB account.
+Tatum does not support HD wallet for BNB, only specific address and private key can be generated.

 ### Example